 The Monument House Museum built in 1830, served originally as the monument caretaker’s house.
 The daughters of the American Revolution (DAR) began meeting there in 1894, and members started donating items for display in the new museum.
 The Memorial Annex (upper room) was added by the DAR in 1906 to accommodate the growing collection.

 In the museum you will find cases displaying artifacts from the battle and other periods of Groton’s history.
-The Revolutionary War exhibit houses Colonel William Ledyard’s sword and a painting depicting the battle.
+The Revolutionary War exhibit houses many fascinating artifacts, including a painting depicting the battle.
 There is also a model of the Fort as it looked on September 6, 1781.